bseltz-cohesity/scripts/python/set-gflags/README.md

 ## Deployment

-Run the following commands to setup the script(s):
+SSH into a Cohesity node, and from the /home/cohesity folder, run the following commands to setup the script(s):
 ```bash
 mkdir scripts
 cd scripts